shorepine/tulipcc/docs/tulip_api.md

 Tulip hardware has a I2C port on the side for connecting a variety of input or output devices.
 We currently support the following:

- - [Mabee DAC (up to 10V)](https://www.makerfabs.com/mabee-dac-gp8413.html) - use `import m5dac2; m5dac2.set(volts, channel)` - see the CV control section in the sound documentation as well
+ - [Mabee DAC (up to 10V)](https://www.makerfabs.com/mabee-dac-gp8413.html) - use `import mabeedac; mabeedac.set(volts, channel)` - see the CV control section in the sound documentation as well
  - [ADC (up to 12V)](https://shop.m5stack.com/products/adc-i2c-unit-v1-1-ads1100?variant=44321440399617) - use `import m5adc; m5adc.get()`
  - [DAC (single channel, up to 3.3V)](https://shop.m5stack.com/products/dac-unit) - use `import m5dac; m5dac.set(volts)`
+ - [DAC2 (dual channel, up to 10V)](https://shop.m5stack.com/products/dac-2-i2c-unit-gp8413) - use `import m5dac2; m5dac.set2(volts, channel)`
- - [CardKB keyboard](https://shop.m5stack.com/products/cardkb-mini-keyboard-programmable-unit-v1-1-mega8a) - use `import m5cardkb`, which will automatically let your cardKB be a keyboard in Tulip
+ - [CardKB keyboard](https://shop.m5stack.com/products/cardkb-mini-keyboard-programmable-unit-v1-1-mega8a) - use `import m5cardkb`, which will automatically let your cardKB be a keyboard in Tulip.
+Put this in your `boot.py` for using it at startup.
  - [8-angle knobs](https://shop.m5stack.com/products/8-angle-unit-with-potentiometer) - use `import m58angle; m58angle.get(ch)`
  - [Digiclock 7-segment clock](https://shop.m5stack.com/products/red-7-segment-digit-clock-unit) - use `import m5digiclock; m5digiclock.set('ABCD')`
  - [Joystick](https://shop.m5stack.com/products/i2c-joystick-unit-v1-1-mega8a) - use `import m5joy; m5joy.get()`